What Is a Neck Lift?

 - Too Much Skin on Your Neck: Your surgeon will trim parts of the skin and lift it into place, securing it with tissue glue or stitches.
 This takes about two to four hours, depending on the complexity of your procedure.
 Again, your type of anesthesia will depend on your own personal comfort level.

 Your surgeon will fit you with a compression bandage that you will have to wear for at least one week unless instructed otherwise.

 Preparing for Your Neck Lift

-Your surgeon will tell you to avoid certain medications before your surgery to reduce the risk of excessive bleeding.
+Your surgeon will tell you to avoid certain medications and supplements before your surgery to reduce the risk of excessive bleeding.

 If you smoke, you will need to quit for at least four weeks before the surgery and four weeks after.
 Don't just plan to cut down.
 Not smoking for this time period is necessary for proper healing.

 Eat a healthy diet.
 That will help your body heal.

 You should plan to take at least one week off from work.
 Ask your doctor exactly how much time off you'll need.

 Set up an area in your home for recovery.
 The area should have: